-Every April, the world turns its attention to Earth Day—a collective moment to rethink our habits and commit to a healthier planet.
-As a student, your first instinct might be to recycle your soda cans or swap plastic bags for totes.
+Every April, Earth Day provides a time to rethink habits and commit to a healthier planet.
+As a student, your first instinct might be to recycle soda cans or swap plastic bags for totes.
 But have you ever looked at your desk and wondered about the environmental cost of your degree?

 Between the endless stacks of paper and the late-night library sessions, the "traditional" student lifestyle isn't exactly eco-friendly.
 However, adopting sustainable study habits isn't just a win for the environment; it’s a massive upgrade for your focus, your wallet, and your overall productivity.